fimbullinter/wotan/docs/recipes/no-unused-locals.md

     wotan -p tsconfig.lint.json
     ```

-You will now see `'Foo' is declared but its value is never read.` as lint failures instead of compile errors.
+You will now see `'Foo' is declared but its value is never read.` as lint findings instead of compile errors.
-You can now use a `// wotan-disable-line typecheck` comment to suppress the failure in that line.
+You can now use a `// wotan-disable-line typecheck` comment to suppress the finding in that line.

 You continue to use the original `tsconfig.json` for compiling.
 That way TypeScript can report any other error while unused variables or imports are reported by Wotan.